juliandresbv/email-index-n-search/README.md

     The proportion of go routines spawned to bulk load the JSON files concurrently is 5% of the amount of JSON files produced.
 This percentage was tuned to avoid overloading the ZincSearch API.

     Additionally, a [throttling](https://www.wikiwand.com/en/Rate_limiting) logic was also implemented to send HTTP requests every 750 milliseconds.

+Looking at the OS Activity Monitor, the memory consumed by the indexer with the concurrent approach was around 500 MB and it was stable as time passed.

 #### JSON file size